trabian/titanium-backbone/README.md

 large app.
 We're taking the time to refactor as we extract so it should be even cleaner.

+We have a Google Group at http://groups.google.com/group/titanium-backbone if you'd like to participate.

 ### Installation

 #### Install Titanium SDK